shaham-noorani/EarlyDays/content/posts/how-to-avoid-burnout.md

 ShowToc: true
 TocOpen: false
 enableEmoji: true
-weight: 4
+weight: 1
 ---

 <!--blurb-->
 *My advice and expertise on how to avoid burnout and keep on keepin' on!*

 <!--more-->
-# My Experience with Burnout

-I've experienced burnout in a variety of activities and have generated many unfair stigma as a result.
-One example is my relationship with Machine Learning.
-Even though I know that ML is a growing field and that I'll be directly working with it in some capacity in the future, I still get a sour look in my eye whenever it comes up in conversation.
-This is because the few times I've dabbled with it, I've felt like a 4 year-old trying to make a *Duck Pâté en Croûte* with a spoon and a lighter.

-I have the same relationship with swimming.
-Although I wouldn't die without a life jacket in the middle of a kiddie pool, I wouldn't be putting down hot laps back-to-back either.
-And by that I mean that I have to pull my head up for a few second to breath in and out when I swim instead of being able to turn my head and circulate air into my lungs—like a normal person.
-But because of the initial difficult I experienced when trying to learn how to swim, I never went back to put in the effort required to gain mastery in the aquatic means of mobility.

 # Why Burnout Occurs

 With a quick Google search, you can find this definition:

 > Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when you feel overwhelmed, emotionally drained, and unable to meet constant demands.

 So in layman's terms, "burnout" occurs when the going gets **unbearably** tough and our body/mind can't keep up.
 In my case, this often occurred from me metaphorically slamming my head against a wall and then eventually passing out from blood loss.
 I like this metaphor because it highlights what I think are the two main causes of burnout: **lack of instant gratification** and **constant overexertion**.
-When you make love to a wall with your forehead in a woodpecker-esque manner, not only are there no immediate signs of progress (save the blood dripping from your head), but the amount of work (not the physics kind) you're putting in is not sustainable for a long period of time.
+When you make love to a wall with your forehead in a woodpecker-esque manner, not only are there no immediate signs of progress (save the blood dripping from your head), but the amount of work you're putting in is not sustainable.

 # My 3 Ways of Avoiding Burnout

-Okay, so I've given you a couple examples of burnout in my life and described what I think are the two main causes, but how can we avoid burnout in our everyday lives?
+Okay, so I've described what I think are the two main causes, but how can we avoid burnout in our everyday lives?
 Before I offer my 3 ways of avoiding burnout, I want to disclaim that these are what have worked for me and that I do not have a certain piece of paper crediting everything that comes out of my mouth (figuratively) with respect to Psychology.
 With that in mind, let's get right into it.

 ## Maintaining Flow State